 Jiang Cheng tugged his arm out of Wei Wuxian’s hold so violently that Wei Wuxian swerved on his feet and almost fell.

 “You look like death, Wei Wuxian,” he cried.
-“You think yourself so strong, you think you can just handle the Jin sect and its allies on your own, just you and a bunch of terrified omega—”
+“You think yourself so strong, you think you can just handle the Jin sect and its allies on your own, just you and a bunch of terrified kunze—”

 “I don’t need to hear this,” Wei Wuxian cut him off.

-Then he turned his back to Jiang Cheng and started walking up the hill.
+He turned his back to Jiang Cheng and started walking up the hill.

-Finally, they emerged to the village.
+Finally, they emerged into the village.
 A group had gathered already, worried for the commotion of cultivators in such numbers.
 Wen Qing was there trying to soothe them all, although she looked tense and worried as well.
 Her face lit up at the sight of him and Wen Ning, before falling in disbelief when she saw Jiang Cheng behind them.

-She had no time to quiet anyone this time; the omega saw him, and smelled the overturned earth scent he carried with him, and all of them scurried away in fear, some shouting or whimpering, causing the child in Grandmother’s tired arms to start wailing as well.
+She had no time to quiet anyone this time; the kunze saw him, and smelled the overturned earth scent he carried with him, and all of them scurried away in fear, some shouting or whimpering, causing the child in Grandmother’s tired arms to start wailing as well.

 Not even this terrible wail, this gut-wrenching sound Wei Wuxian always so feared, was enough to still him this time.
-“Get him away from here,” he snapped at Grandmother, who looked at him shock but obeyed wordlessly.
+“Get him away from here,” he snapped at Grandmother, who looked at him in shock but obeyed wordlessly.